 Disposable thermometer - Fever monitoring

-Scapel (individually wrapped, single-use) - Precision cutting in emergencies; backup cutting tool
+Scalpel (individually wrapped, single-use) - Precision cutting in emergencies; backup cutting tool

 Stainless steel sewing needle - Removing splinters, emergency gear or fabric repair